Adaptive partition Factor Analysis: Simulation study

-Tables \ref{table:scen_n>p} and \ref{table:scen_n<p} report the results.
-Table \ref{table:scen_n>p} shows that both methods are comparable in terms of posterior concentration around the true number of factors with a slightly better performance by APAFA.
-Notably, TETRIS has not been fitted in scenario A$^*$, since no labels are assigned to units, and in scenario D since the method is not suited to find subgroups of units with different factor within a given group.
-In terms of estimation of the shared variance part, TETRIS has a slightly better or comparable performance in Scenario A when it is correctly specified but has an overall worse performance in all the other cases.
 Qualitatively similar results are observed in the $n<p$ case, reported in Table \ref{table:scen_n<p}.
 The performance of estimation of the shared variance, often the interest of the analysis, is reported in Figure \ref{fig:LL2}.
 In Scenario B, characterized by the absence of specific factors, TETRIS successfully recognizes the shared structure.
 However, it faces challenges in distinguishing the contributions to the variance components when group-specific characteristics are present.

-To assess the sparsity of the specific factors and the induced adaptive partitioning of units into subgroups that do not deterministically align with the grouping variable $x$, we compared the true zero-one pattern used to simulate the synthetic data reported in Figure~\ref{fig:scenarios} with the estimated $\psi_{ih}(x_i)$.
-To address the issue of \change{column permutations}, for sake of this simulation evaluation when the true value of $\Phi$ is known, we post-processed the order of the estimates of $\Phi$.
+To assess the sparsity of the specific factors and the induced adaptive partitioning of units into subgroups that do not deterministically align with the grouping variable $x$, we compared the true zero/one pattern used to simulate the synthetic data reported in Figure~\ref{fig:scenarios} with the estimated $\psi_{ih}(x_i)$.
+To address the issue of {column permutations}, for the sake of this simulation evaluation, when the true value of $\Phi$ is known, we post-processed the order of the estimates of $\Phi$.
 Details are reported in the Appendix.
 Figure \ref{fig:ROC} displays the ROC curves along with the corresponding area under the curve (AUC) for each replicated dataset.
 The results indicate a strong ability of APAFA to detect the true partition induced by the sparsity pattern of the specific factors in $\Phi$ in each scenario.

+Additional assessments, including a sensitivity analysis and a simulation with nearly identical study-specific factors, further confirm APAFA’s empirical performance (see Supplementary Materials for details).